merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 The same thing is done with all of the other models, and the ANOVA results are compiled into Table S6, which is stored as `WW_TABLES/MODELS.txt`.

 Before this, I used to think of regressions as some basic line fitting routine that takes a fraction of a second.
 Probably this falsehood stems from the toy examples I learned in basic statistics classes on the subject.
 But these are pretty big linear models--about 10M datapoints in each.
 And we didn't do any parallelization or fancy tricks, so it takes considerable memory and time for this script to complete.
 As such, this is the one instance where **I recommend you _close_ your GRE before running this script**, because your computer (especially if its a laptop) will need all of the memory it can get.
-Instead of running this in RStudio, just run it from the command line:
+Instead of running this inside an R-shell, just run it from the command line:

 <div class="extra-info" style="{{ command_style  }}" markdown="1">
 <span class="extra-info-header">Command #X</span>